 By Giri Rajendran, Research Associate for Defence and Economics

-The Military Balance 2016 features both regional and country-by-country defence-economic analysis, accompanied by explanatory maps, graphs and charts.
+The Military Balance 2015 features analysis of both regional and country-by-country defence economics, accompanied by explanatory maps, graphs and charts.

 The Military Balance is The International Institute for Strategic Studies’ annual assessment of the military capabilities and defence economics of 171 countries worldwide.
 It is an essential resource for those involved in security policy-making, analysis and research.
-The Military Balance 2016 was released on 9 February.
-Print copies are available to order.
+The Military Balance 2015 is now available to order.